-Property tax, the County's largest revenue source, which represented 38.0 percent of total budgeted revenue for Fiscal Year 2006, has shown steady growth over the years.
-The average rate of growth for property tax revenues over the last ten fiscal years has been 8.8 percent; the property tax growth rate for Fiscal Year 2006 was 7.8 percent.
+Property tax, the County's largest revenue source, which represented 40.0 percent of total budgeted revenue for fiscal year 2007, has shown steady growth over the years.
+The average rate of growth for property tax revenues over the last ten fiscal years has been 8.7 percent; the property tax growth rate for fiscal year 2007 was 12.1 percent.
 Property tax revenues are directly affected by the market value of homes, and the number of new housing starts.
-The State of Maryland is realizing remarkable growth in real property assessments.
-Nationwide, real estate values have risen at a pace of more than five times the rate of inflation and in Maryland the rate of increase has surpassed the national average.
-Over the past three years property values in Maryland have soared statewide by 60.2 percent, which equates to an average annual increase of 20.1 percent for each of the next three years.
-The median sales value of owner occupied homes in the County, according to the Maryland Department of Assessments and Taxation, increased from \$230,000 in Fiscal Year 2005 to \$260,000 in Fiscal Year 2006, a 13.0 percent increase, while the average percent increase in the State of Maryland was 19.8 percent.
-This trend will impact the County's property tax revenue stream for a number of years.
-Properties in the County, and in the State of Maryland, are assessed on a triennial system; in addition, the County has a real property tax assessments cap of 10.0 percent for residential properties.
+Low mortgage interest rates, creative financing packages and a small supply of homes for sale compared to the demand, have resulted in rising real estate values and reassessments, although the overall trend has slowed during fiscal year 2007.
+Over the past three years, property values in Maryland have increased statewide by an average of 56.1 percent, which equates to an average annual increase of 18.7 percent for each of the next three years.
+For the same period, Harford County experienced an 18.5 percent average annual increase.
+The reassessment increase for calendar 2006 is 11.9 percent lower than the 2005 increase for residential properties.
+The median sales value of owner occupied homes in the County, according to the Maryland Department of Assessments and Taxation, increased from \$260,000 in fiscal year 2006 to \$266,990 in fiscal year 2007, a 2.7 percent increase, while the median value statewide decreased by 0.3 percent.
+Properties in the County, and in the State of Maryland, are assessed on a triennial system; in addition the County has a real property tax assessments cap of 10.0 percent for residential properties.
 The staggered assessments and growth cap will spread the property tax increases over a number of years.

-&lt;sup>6 "Harford County, Maryland Comprehensive Annual Financial Report for the Fiscal Year ended June 30, 2006", Table 14.
+6 "Harford County, Maryland Comprehensive Annual Financial Report for the Fiscal Year ended June 30, 2007", Table 14.

-&lt;sup>7 Harford County, Maryland Comprehensive Annual Financial Report for the year ended June 30, 2006, Letter of Transmittal, pages A3 to A4, John R. Scotten, Jr. County Treasurer.
+7 Harford County, Maryland Comprehensive Annual Financial Report for the year ended June 30, 2007, Letter of Transmittal, pages A3 to A4, John R. Scotten, Jr. County Treasurer.

-Although construction activity has slowed from the pace of the 1980's when the County averaged 2,854 permits per year; in Fiscal Year 2006 residential permits totaled 1,483.
+Although construction activity has slowed from the pace of the 1980's when the County averaged 2,854 permits per year; in fiscal year 2007 residential permits totaled 920.
 Moderate building activity, when combined with rising sale values contribute to a growing property tax base.

 The income tax base, like the property tax base, has shown steady growth over the last ten years.
-Income tax revenue, at 30.0 percent of the total budgeted revenue for Fiscal Year 2006, is directly affected by population growth, employment levels and personal income levels.
-Over the last five years the County's population has steadily risen, from 218,590 in Fiscal Year 2000 to an estimated 241,950 in Fiscal Year 2006; an increase of 11.0 percent.
+Income tax revenue, at 29.0 percent of the total budgeted revenue for fiscal year 2007, is directly affected by population growth, employment levels and personal income levels.
+Over the last five years the County's population has steadily risen, from 227,339 in fiscal year 2002 to an estimated 244,130 in fiscal year 2007; an increase of 7.4 percent.
 Growth in population is expected to continue in the foreseeable future; with the BRAC process the population estimates increase significantly.

-The County is experiencing excellent job growth locally and the regional employment picture has also brightened.
-The State of Maryland and the County unemployment rate in Fiscal Year 2006 averaged just 3.9 percent.
-In addition to steady population growth and low unemployment, the County is also seeing a rise in median household income.
+The State of Maryland unemployment rate in fiscal year 2007 averaged 3.9 percent.
+The County experienced a slightly lower rate of unemployment, 3.7 percent.
+In addition to steady population growth and low unemployment the County is also seeing a rise in median household income.
 According to the 2000 census, the median household income for the County was \$57,250 in 1999.
-It is now estimated for 2005 that the median income has reached \$71,450, exceeding the estimated median household income of \$61,592 for the State of Maryland, the second highest median household income in the nation.
+It is now estimated for 2006 that the median income has reached \$74,600, exceeding the estimated median household income of \$66,600 for the State of Maryland.
+The State of Maryland ranks first in the nation in median household income.